Taking Responsibility for Responsible Conduct of Research

 Leadership for this course is provided by co-course directors, Rick McGee, PhD; Brian Hitsman, PhD.

-Topics for this course include: Research misconduct and expected behaviors; Mentoring; Data acquisition, management, sharing and ownership; Conflicting interests – recognizing, acknowledging, managing, minimizing; Peer review; Publication practices and responsible authorship; Research with animals; Research with human subjects; Collaboration in science; International science; Leading a research team to ensure responsible research conduct.
+Topics for this course include: Research misconduct and expected behaviors; Mentoring; Data acquisition, management, sharing and ownership; Conflicting interests – recognizing, acknowledging, managing, minimizing; Peer review; Publication practices and responsible authorship; Research with animals; Research with human subjects; Collaboration in science; Intellectual Property and Commercialization, and Contemporary Issues and Case Studies.

 - Time: 3:30pm - 5:00pm